PSi86/RaceLink_Host/README.md

 This makes RaceLink_Host particularly suitable for use cases where wireless devices such as WLED-based nodes, startblocks, or custom node types need to interact with race-management data and workflows.

 ### Standalone
 A standalone integration path exists as an additional minimal mode.
-According to the current README, it is not yet feature-complete.
+Status: Under development.

 ### Polling
 The repository also contains prepared polling source and HTTP sink scaffolds for more generic external integration scenarios.